 The show also covers quite a number of genres here.
 12 Monkeys includes a dystopian future, a deadly plague, and time travel.
 Have I covered it all?
 That makes for a pretty jam-packed show in my opinion.
 You certainly don’t need to worry about getting bored watching this show.
 If anything, it can be difficult to keep up with what’s going on at times, what with the frequent jumping between time periods.
 It can get a bit disorienting keeping track of where exactly a scene is taking place.
 Hell, you might want to keep notes while watching it, just to keep things straight.

 While the show is certainly gripping, my question is how long the producers will be able to keep up this kind of intensity?
 I also wonder if audiences will have the patience to stick with a show that can be rather exhausting and at times confusing to watch.
 Either way, I’d say it was certainly an entertaining start, and something I’d suggest checking out just for the shear amount of content you’ll see in one sitting.
 We’ll just have to keep watching to see if it has staying power and can keep up with it’s initial energy.

 “Mrs. Robinson, you’re trying to seduce

 What did you think of 12 Monkeys?
 Do you think it has staying power?
 Sound off below…

 Make sure to catch all of our TV reviews here.

 Interested in SyFy’s other series featuring a deadly virus, Helix?
-Check out our review here.If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Check out our review here.Pin this article to read later!
+And make sure to follow us on Pinterest.